ADETOLAR01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that writes into the file ls cwd content
+Write a script that duplicates the last line of the file iacta